 - Your baby has low blood sugar or hypoglycaemia.

 - Your baby has other common birth-related complications such as jaundice.

 Here are some complications associated with gestational diabetes that may affect the mother’s health:

-- If you have gestational diabetes then you may develop type 2 diabetes later in life.
-However, dietary and lifestyle changes may reduce your chances of having type 2 diabetes in future.
+- If she has gestational diabetes, she may develop type 2 diabetes later in her life.
+However, dietary and lifestyle changes may reduce her chances of having type 2 diabetes in the future.

-- Gestational diabetes puts you at the risk associated with high blood pressure and preeclampsia.
+- Gestational diabetes puts her at risk associated with high blood pressure and preeclampsia.

-- You are at a higher risk of having a caesarean delivery.
+- She is at a higher risk of having a caesarean delivery.

-- You are more likely to go into preterm labour.
+- She is more likely to go into preterm labour.

-- You may even suffer from a miscarriage.
+- She may even suffer from a miscarriage.

 Though the risks associated with gestational diabetes may scare you, there is no need to worry.
 With lifestyle changes, dietary changes and medicines, you can effectively control gestational diabetes and deliver a healthy baby.
 If you notice any abnormal sign or complication in your pregnancy, it is suggested to seek immediate medical help.
 Keep in touch with your doctor and keep monitoring your sugar levels.